 As with all other endpoints, access to printers must be authorized and checked.
 In this special case, a dedicated printing solution, like ezeep Blue, can help.
 With a small hardware appliance, called the ezeep Hub, ezeep establishes a secure connection between the cloud and the printers over the Azure IOT service.
 Permanent authorization and authentication is in place to manage secure access to printers.

 ezeep further enhances security by encrypting print data.
 The Hub itself only connects via an outbound connections over 443/HTTPS and with TLS 1.2 or higher with the ezeep Cloud.
 The cloud solution is fully integrated into Azure AD and can be conveniently managed via a web portal.
 Since no printer drivers are required on the virtual desktops or end devices, ezeep is able to significantly reduce the administration effort for AVD printing.
-Once an ezeep account has been created in the Azure Marketplace, all that is necessary is to install an additional agent on the machine.
+Once an ezeep account has been created, all that is necessary is to install an additional agent on the machine.
 In addition, card readers can be connected to the Hub to enable further authentication at the printer.

 More details could be found here: